5 Fundamental Questions To Test Whether Agile is Feasible For You (Part 2)

 Figure 5

 There have been many surveys and studies on the relationship between the success of Agile and the teams’ size or location.
 As you can see in figure 6, Agile delivers the most value when it is applied to co-located teams.
-But when the teams are geographically distributed, it has little or no edge over other processes.
+But when teams are geographically distributed, there is little or no edge over other processes.

 That’s why I made the members of all the teams co-located with their co-workers even within the same building premises because I needed them to interact continuously rather than only during daily standups and sprint planning meetings.